FAQ

 This can happen due to a rare but known issue with Apple privacy.
 The only way to resolve this is to reset your privacy settings, which will erase all of your privacy settings for every app.
 No other data is affected.

-If you have completed the above steps, you might want to check out the Advanced Support section below.
+If deleting the app still doens't resolve the issue, you might want to check out the Advanced Support section below.

 Advanced Support